GeoYS/ProjectDaedalus/README.md

 # ProjectDaedalus
-A multiplayer online RTS that is a cross of the standard MMORTS and Age of Empires.
+A multiplayer online RTS that combines aspects of standard MMORTS and the excitement of Age of Empires.